LoomaDesign

 Check these details before publishing:

-This review matters because Shopify stores do not have a marketplace approval layer checking every image.
+This review matters because Shopify stores lack a marketplace approval layer checking every image.
 The store owns the trust risk.
 If an AI image shows a premium box, extra cable, wider strap, larger bottle, cleaner finish, or different shade, the buyer may expect that version.

 Product images are sales assets, but they are also promises.